DUSCC/ClusDur-CIUK22/README.md

 # ClusDur-CIUK22
-Scripts and results for challenge 1
+Scripts and results for alcesflight challenge